 It is important to change the oil in both hydrostatic drive gear boxes after the first 50 hours of operation.
 The drain plug has a magnetized tip.
 It is common to have some metal filings in the oil during the first few hours of operation.
-See page 20 for detailed instructions and lubrication requirements.
+Refer to page 23 SERVICE AND MAINTENANCE Planetary Gears.